 - Will you have your own assigned manager to talk to, or you’ll be diverted to a support team when you have questions?

 Call them.
-It’s as simple as that; you are becoming the employee of a company, so you’d want to see how they treat people, how quickly they answer the phone, how friendly and helpful they are.
-In today’s market, these are the things that differentiate a great company from an all right one.
+It’s as simple as that; you are becoming the employee of a company, so you’d want to see how they treat people, how quickly they answer the phone, and how friendly and helpful they are.
+In today’s market, these differentiate a great company from an all right one.

 How can SmartWork help?